NUS-IDS/coling25pirsuader/code/convgen/README.md

 The <b>DefaultCG</b> does not use dialog act prediction and relies directly on OpenAI model's inherent capabilities to generate patient-counselor conversation.
 Therefore, a dialog act model path is not needed.

-For conversation generation using predicted dialog acts, use the code in <b>CGWithPredictedActs</b> and specify the model path in RunConfig.
+For conversation generation using predicted dialog acts, use <b>CGWithPredictedActs</b> and specify the model path in RunConfig.

 To train the initial dialog act model, use code in <a href="../dact">dact</a>.<br>